TianhangSun/PathSim-GNetMine/README.md

 # PathSim-GNetMine
-PathSim (similarity search) and GNetMine (classification) algorithms for heterogeneous information network
+PathSim (similarity search) and GNetMine (classification) algorithms for heterogeneous information network.
+Implemented for course project, not intended for production use.